 Another dehydration test you can run is to pinch the skin of your reptile gently.
 If the skin does not go back into its rightful place immediately, they need some water and should be served some right away.

-Symptom No. 4: Labored or Shallow Breathing
+4. Labored or Shallow Breathing

 Bearded dragons can have pneumonia or other respiratory infections.
 It usually happens when the bearded dragon is stressed out, not being fed correctly, or being kept in poor conditions.